 There is an additional problem in that explosives and incendiaries, in Dr. Griffin's hypothesis, have overlapping effects.
 Dr. Griffin presumes both of them served the purpose of destroying structural elements, and at the same time.
 This makes any quantification of how much of each type was required extremely difficult.
 Additionally, these two types can interfere with each other.
 Incendiaries are allegedly needed to weaken or melt through steel columns, a process that cannot be instantaneous or perfectly controlled, so the incendiaries would have to be triggered before the explosives.
-This would lead to a risk of setting off the explosives, setting explosives on fire, damaging wiring, or harming detonators nearby, either through direct effect of the incendiary or secondary damage, as the incendiary set off local fires or failed other parts of the structure.
+This would lead to a risk of setting off the explosives, setting explosives on fire, damaging wiring, or harming detonators nearby, either through direct effect of the incendiary, the incendiary setting off local fires, or the incendiaries failing other parts of the structure.